ParsaAlizadeh/universal-parser-tool/README.md

 The main idea is based on [this repository](https://github.com/xalanq/cf-tool).
 So add `cf` file to your PATH.

-In linux, you can add `upt` file to your PATH and use it as well.
-Windows users must create their own batch file to run this code.
+For using globaly, you must add a script to your PATH.
+You can find a sample bash file in `upt.example`

 ## Parse